oikos-cash/oikos-docs-bsc/content/contracts/Depot.md

 ---

-### `exchangeEtherForSynthetix`
+### `exchangeEtherForOikos`

-- `exchangeEtherForSynthetix() returns (uint)`: Requires that the contract is not paused, and that the prices are not stale.
+- `exchangeEtherForOikos() returns (uint)`: Requires that the contract is not paused, and that the prices are not stale.
 Converts the received ether to a quantity of SNX with `synthetixReceivedForEther`.
 Sends the ether to `fundsWallet`, sends the converted quantity of SNX to the message sender from the contract's own reserves.
 Returns the SNX quantity sent.
 If the contract has insufficient SNX, then the transfer will fail and the transaction will revert.

 ---

-### `exchangeEtherForSynthetixAtRate`
+### `exchangeEtherForOikosAtRate`

-- `exchangeEtherForSynthetixAtRate(uint guaranteedEtherRate, uint guaranteedSynthetixRate) returns (uint)`: As `exchangeEtherForSynthsAtRate` is to `exchangeEtherForSynths`, this is to `exchangeEtherForSynthetix`.
+- `exchangeEtherForOikosAtRate(uint guaranteedEtherRate, uint guaranteedSynthetixRate) returns (uint)`: As `exchangeEtherForSynthsAtRate` is to `exchangeEtherForSynths`, this is to `exchangeEtherForSynthetix`.

 ---

-### `exchangeSynthsForSynthetix`
+### `exchangeSynthsForOikos`

-- `exchangeSynthsForSynthetix(uint synthAmount) returns (uint)`: Identical to `exchangeEtherForSynthetix`, but perform the price conversion with `synthetixReceivedForSynths`.
+- `exchangeSynthsForOikos(uint synthAmount) returns (uint)`: Identical to `exchangeEtherForSynthetix`, but perform the price conversion with `synthetixReceivedForSynths`.
 The amount of synths to send is provided as a function argument, and then transferred to `fundsWallet` with `transferFrom`, so this function requires the caller to have approved the depot contract to make such a withdrawal.
 Note that this assumes that sUSD is worth exactly one dollar.

 ---

-### `exchangeSynthsForSynthetixAtRate`
+### `exchangeSynthsForOikosAtRate`

-- `exchangeSynthsForSynthetixAtRate(uint synthAmount, uint guaranteedRate) returns (uint)`: As per `exchangeEtherForSynthetixAtRate`.
+- `exchangeSynthsForOikosAtRate(uint synthAmount, uint guaranteedRate) returns (uint)`: As per `exchangeEtherForSynthetixAtRate`.

 ---

-### `withdrawSynthetix`
+### `withdrawOikos`

-- `withdrawSynthetix(uint amount)`: Only callable by the contract owner.
+- `withdrawOikos(uint amount)`: Only callable by the contract owner.
 Allows the owner to transfer SNX out of the Depot to themselves.

 ---